PaoloGiordani/SMARTboost.jl/README.md

 A Julia implementation of SMARTboost (Smooth Additive Regression Trees), as described in the paper [SMARTboost learning for tabular data](https://ssrn.com/abstract=3975543).

+The R version (via JuliaConnectoR) is available [here.](https://github.com/PaoloGiordani/SMARTboost)

-Currently support only L2 loss, but extensions will be provided soon.
+Currently support only L2 loss, but extensions are planned.

-Input features can be a be `Array{Float64/Float32}` or DataFrame (which is internally converted to a matrix of floats.)
+Input features can be `Array{Float64/Float32}` or DataFrame.

 ## Installation